 In the planning of your big event, you’ll want to lock in a locale to hold the reception.
 Options on the military base often include officer, enlisted or joint-ranks community clubs, chapel meeting halls and billeting/hotels venues (like the Navy Lodge).
 Off installation reception location options are varied and limited only to your imagination.

 At some point, cake must be eaten.
-Before it can be eaten, a big production must be made of cutting it.
-In a military wedding this tradition is even more fun because you get to use a ceremonial sword or saber to cut the cake.
-Just let the guy try to shove cake in your face…
+Before it can be eaten, a big production must be made of cutting it. n a military wedding this tradition is even more fun because you get to use a ceremonial sword or saber to cut the cake.
+Just let the guy try to shove cake in your face ...

 Give your event added flair by incorporating military-inspired decorations throughout.
 Send out your invitations using your own personalized military wedding stamp (www.artisticpostage.com).
 Consider placing mini-American flag decorations on the groom’s cake or as centerpieces on the tables at the reception.
-Plan to have your new husband toss out a camouflaged garter complete with your honey’s (or your) service branch seal front and center, available online at www.davidsbridal.com.
-Military couple cake toppers are also a nice touch and can be found in the CinCHouse.com Marketplace.
+Plan to have your new husband toss out a camouflaged garter complete with your honey’s (or your) service branch seal front and center, available online.

 To be sure, all weddings are special.
 Military weddings steeped in tradition, patriotism, due pomp and circumstance, however, have just a little something extra going for them.